MahimaSrikanta/Python_project/README.md

-With a desire to make travelling, dining a pleasant experience and to provide easy access to information on entertainment, classified advertisements in and around Bay Area, our team of five has come up with an online portal In-N-Around.
-This web page is a one stop source for all the avid travelers, food lovers and information seekers with a zeal to explore Bay area.
+With a desire to make travelling, dining a pleasant experience and to provide easy access to information on entertainment, classified advertisements in and around Bay Area,this web app is developed, its one stop source for all the avid travelers, food lovers and information seekers with a zeal to explore Bay area.